Oklahoma City Benzene Exposure Lawyers

 Benzene is a colorless, flammable liquid with a sweet odor.
 It evaporates quickly when exposed to air.
 Benzene is formed from natural processes, such as volcanoes and forest fires, but most exposure to benzene results from human activities.
 Benzene is among the 20 most widely used chemicals in the United States.
 It is used mainly as a starting material in making other chemicals, including plastics, lubricants, rubbers, dyes, detergents, drugs, and pesticides.

-The damages that can result from a benzene exposure lawsuit can be both physically and emotionally daunting.
+Filing a benzene exposure lawsuit can be both daunting.
 When you have your future on the line, you cannot afford to put your trust in an inexperienced attorney.
-Instead, you need to seek the guidance of attorneys who have extensive experience and resources to either reach a favorable settlement or win your case at trial.
+Instead, you need to seek the guidance of attorneys who have the extensive experience and resources needed to either reach a favorable settlement or win your case at trial.
 We have done both on behalf of our clients on numerous occasions.
-At Fulmer Sill, we are proud to deliver high-quality assistance to all of our clients.
+At Fulmer Sill, we are proud to deliver high-quality assistance to all our clients.
 Should you choose to seek our legal representation, we are confident that our experience and knowledge will produce a favorable outcome for you.
-If you or a loved one have been affected by a benzene exposure, we encourage you to consult with our team as soon as possible.
-All initial consultations are free, and we don’t charge any up-front fees for representation.
-Fulmer Sill handles all fees on a contingency basis, meaning that unless we’re successful, you don’t have to pay us.
-Please contact us at (405)510.0077 for a free consultation.